 Chief Operating Officer Kelly Curry manages a network with 50 Windows Server computers and approximately 215 workstations — 40 percent of which are mobile laptops — running Windows XP Pro and Windows 7 Professional operating systems.

-Assisting Curry in his computer network management endeavor is Seth Montgomery of Optimum Computer Solutions (OCS), based in The Woodlands, TX.
+Assisting Curry in his computer network management endeavor is Seth Montgomery of IT Company OCS, Optimum Computer Solutions, based in The Woodlands, TX.

 “Ours is a decentralized workforce, we are dependent on mobile computing,” said Curry.
 “We have Emergency Medical Services (EMS) in the field, and patients all over the county.
 Remote laptops are used in the privacy of fire stations, in crew quarters, not all in one big building.